-After the Spanish founded Caracas in 1567, toward the turn of 16th century, Port of La Guaira emerged on the Caribbean coast and, since then, has been gateway to Caracas.
-During the 18th century the coastal city, with almost no land to develop, became a major harbour.
-Attacked by buccaneers, the Dutch, English, and French armadas, it was transformed into a walled, fortified city.
+Port La Guaira was founded as the gateway to Caracas (Venezuela's capital and largest city).
+During the 18th century, the town, with almost no land to develop, became a major harbour.
+Attacked by pirates, Dutch, English and French ships, it was transformed into a fortified city.

-Outside of Caracas cruisers can visit Parque Nacional El Avila where they can take the cable car to Monte Avila's top for views of Caracas.
-Also worth seeing is the mountain town of Colonia Tovar, established in 1843 by German immigrants and today offering magnificent landscapes, an interesting museum and old architecture.
+Outside Caracas, cruise tourists can visit Parque Nacional El Avila for a cable car ride to Mt Avila's top, providing the best scenic views of the city.
+Also worth seeing is the mountain town Colonia Tovar, founded in 1843 by German immigrants.

 The La Guaira cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near La Guaira, Venezuela.